 The Mutual Fund’s Manager and changes in the portfolio-

-More Tips to Assess your Mutual Fund Performance
+More Tips to Track your Mutual Fund Performance

 It helps if you know what to expect from your investments.
 For example, Equity Mutual Funds are growth-oriented.
 You invest in them to meet your long-term financial goals.
 However, Liquid Mutual Funds have a short-term investment horizon.
 While Equity Mutual Funds usually give high returns, you cannot expect similar returns from your Liquid Mutual Funds.